pgrinsell/pgrinsell/README.md

 ### Current interests

+I am experienced developer with over 8 years of commercial experience in web, mobile, APIs and cloud solutions.

 Right now I'm building:
+- Serverless applications
-- Serverless architectures in AWS
+- AWS solutions
 - Node.js
 - React Native
+- .NET MVC

 <!--
 **pgrinsell/pgrinsell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.